 This company did so well with defining their unique selling proposition that Head & Shoulders is almost synonymous with anti-dandruff.
 That’s the power of your unique selling proposition.

 What makes their statement so assuring is the social proof and use of statistics.
 Clinically proven will catch any consumer’s eye, as well as “100% dandruff protection.”

 10. Anchor focuses on simplicity in a complex industry

-Anchor focuses on ease of use for their unique selling proposition.
+Anchor focuses on ease of use in their unique selling proposition.

 With the growing podcast industry, there needed to be a stand-out company that went about their service in a different and unique way.
 Anchor took this initiative.

-Anchor provides an easy-to-use hosting and publishing platform that focuses on making podcasts easy to create, allowing anyone to do it.
+Anchor provides an easy-to-use hosting and publishing platform that focuses on ease of use and giving anyone the freedom to create.

 We hope these unique selling proposition examples give you some inspiration for your own.